Lumber Weight Calculator

 - 1 board foot = 0.3333ft(3)

-Let’s assume you have a larger quantity of wood, like 2 cubic meters of dry pine.
+Assume you have a larger quantity of wood, say 2 cubic meters of dry pine.
 To calculate the weight, Convert cubic meters to cubic feet.

 Consider the Effects of Moisture Content and Other Factors